nawab312/Kubernetes/HPA/Notes.md

     - *Initial*: Set the requests and limits at pod creation

 **How Does HPA Work with Prometheus?**
 - Deploy Prometheus & Prometheus Adapter.
-Kubernetes does not understand Prometheus metrics by default. **Prometheus Adapter** translates these metrics into Kubernetes Custom Metrics API.
+Kubernetes does not understand Prometheus metrics by default. **Prometheus Adapter** translates these metrics into *Kubernetes Custom Metrics API*.
   ```bash
   helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
   helm install prometheus prometheus-community/kube-prometheus-stack -n monitoring